 By arranging your clothes the night before, you can reduce the number of decisions you must make in the morning.
 That’s why lay out the clothes you plan to wear to the conference the night before, so you don’t have to think about it in the morning.

-• Charge your devices : Make sure your phone, laptop, and other electronic devices are fully charged before leaving for the conference.
+• Charge your devices: Make sure your phone, laptop, and other electronic devices are fully charged before leaving for the conference.

-Having a fully charged device can give you peace of mind and allow you to focus on the conference rather than worrying about your device’s battery life.
+A fully charged device can give you peace of mind and allow you to focus on the conference rather than worrying about your device’s battery life.
 Pic Courtesy: Freepik

 If your device runs out of power, it can be difficult or impossible to recharge it during the conference, leading to you missing important information or being unable to communicate with others.